 CTD-PAH is a late and often fatal manifestation of many types of autoimmune diseases.
 The primary CTDs underlying CTD-PAH include scleroderma, lupus, and mixed connective tissue diseases; 10-15% of patients with scleroderma or lupus erythematosus have CTD-PAH3,4,5.
 Patients with CTD-PAH are generally less responsive to existing therapies and have a worse prognosis than patients with other forms of PAH6,7.
-In the United States, the five-year survival rate for CTD-PAH patients is approximately 44%, with a median survival rate of approximately four years, whereas idiopathic PAH (I-PAH) patients have a median survival rate of approximately seven years8.
-Scleroderma patients without CTD-PAH have a five-year survival rate of approximately 85%, compared to a five-year survival rate of 10% for scleroderma patients with CTD-PAH.
+In the United States, the five-year survival rate for CTD-PAH patients is approximately 44%, while idiopathic PAH (I-PAH) patients have a five-year survival rate of approximately 68%8.
 As a result, CTD-PAH patients represent a subset of the PAH population with a significant unmet medical need.

 We are currently enrolling patients in our Phase 3 CATALYST trial in CTD-PAH and expect data in the first half of 2018.

 In comparison to patients with I-PAH, patients with CTD-PAH have a higher occurrence of small vessel fibrosis and greater incidence of pulmonary veno-obstructive diseases9.
 A recently published meta-analysis of the response of CTD-PAH patients to vasodilator therapy in 11 registrational trials comprised of more than 2,700 PAH patients demonstrated that CTD-PAH patients respond less well than I-PAH patients to approved vasodilator therapies in both clinical worsening and improvements in six-minute-walk distance (6MWD) from baseline, with response in CTD-PAH patients (9.6 meters) approximately one-third of the response in I-PAH patients (30 meters)10.